I love to write articles about how to grow and care for various kinds of wonderful plants.

 - You can do this easily and practically by digging a hole the exact same length of the bulb or bulbs.
 Place the bulb in to see how much soil should be added to bring it above ground level, and add the appropriate amount of soil in the bottom of the hole to help the bulbs stay above ground level.

-- Since Naked Ladies look better when planted in groups, you should plant a minimum of three bulbs, allowing them to touch one another—better yet, plant five or more, creating a fantastic display when they bloom.
+- Since Naked Ladies look better when planted in groups, you should plant a minimum of three bulbs, allowing them to touch one another—better yet, plant five or more, which will create a fantastic display when they bloom.

 - Water after planting, getting the soil damp but not soggy.
 Naked Ladies don't mind moisture but, as with most plants, they won't do well if they get too wet.